Lyr3x/Roode/README.md

 2. You did not connect the Sensor properly
 3. Light interference (You will see a lot of noise)
 4. Bad connections

+## Sponsors
+Thank you very much for you sponsorship!
+* sunshine-hass